Michaeldc15/didactic-spork/README.md

 Hello!
 Hello, humans!

-Michael, here, I like coding ( I think that's where I capable of.
+Michael, here, I like coding ( I think that's where I capable of).